Over 100 research studies, review articles, and meta-analyses have been published in unprofessional, peer-reviewed journals.

 This technique is easy and painless to learn and use, and can be applied successfully for numerous issues, including phobias, anxiety, panic attacks, poor self-esteem, depression, grief & loss, pain, as well as many others.

-EFT, best known though the work of Gary Craig, who founded and coined the term, has many roots in other traditions, including: acupuncture, neuro-linquistic programming, energy medicine, and Thought Field Therapy.
+EFT, best known through the work of Gary Craig, who founded and coined the term, has many roots in other traditions, including acupuncture, neuro-linguistic programming, energy medicine, and Thought Field Therapy.
 More recently, Nick Ortner, from The Tapping Solution, has used tapping successfully to help victims of Sandy Hook, Project Light: Rwanda, and veterans, among others.

 For a comprehensive list of studies on Energy Psychology visit energypsych.org/research.

 We, at OptimalLife Wellness Center, are excited and pleased to be able to offer this innovative and user-friendly technique to both our English and Spanish-speaking clients.
 Located in Bellevue with easy access from Kirkland & Redmond.